Library Resources for Research

 Business Information

-- Business Source Elite – covers business, management, economics, banking, finance, and accounting.
-Materials indexed include scholarly, peer-reviewed, and some trade journals.
+Business Source Elite covers business, management, economics, banking, finance, and accounting.
+Materials indexed include scholarly and peer-reviewed journals.
 Some full text is available.

-- ABI/INFORM (ProQuest One Business) – Now included in the ProQuest One Business database, this resource covers business and management topics with information on more than 60,000 companies through journals, newspapers, executive profiles, reports on market conditions, and in-depth case studies of global business trends.
+This resource covers business and management topics with information on more than 60,000 companies through journals, newspapers, executive profiles, reports on market conditions, and in-depth case studies of global business trends.
+Includes Snapshots North America, Oxford Analytical Research, The Wall Street Journal, and MIT Sloan Management Review.

 Popular Treatments of Biology & Evolution